Imran Khan

-He supported General Musharraf's 1999 Pakistani coup d'état.
-His political career involved perceived closeness to the military establishment, including contacts with several ISI chiefs.
-He became a member of the National Assembly of Pakistan for the first time in the 2002 general election.
-He contested the 2018 Pakistani general election from five constituencies and became the first in Pakistan's electoral history to win all of them.
-He was elected prime minister in a PTI-led coalition government.
-During COVID-19 in Pakistan, he launched Pakistan's largest welfare programme.
-In February 2022, he became the first Pakistani prime minister since 2002 to visit Moscow, arriving on the same day the Russian invasion of Ukraine began.
-During his premiership, he spoke out against Islamophobia in the western world.
+He supported General Musharraf's 1999 Pakistani coup d'état but fell out with him around July 2002, and was first elected to the National Assembly of Pakistan in the 2002 Pakistani general election.
+In the 2018 Pakistani general election, he contested five constituencies and became the first person in Pakistan's electoral history to win all five; he subsequently became prime minister in a PTI-led coalition government.
+During his premiership, he launched Pakistan's largest welfare programme during the COVID-19 pandemic and spoke out against Islamophobia in the Western world.
+In February 2022, he became the first Pakistani prime minister since 2002 to visit Moscow, arriving on the day the Russian invasion of Ukraine began.
 In April 2022, he became the first Pakistani prime minister to be removed from office through a no-confidence motion.
 He alleged US involvement in his removal, blaming Washington for opposing his foreign policy that sought closer relations with China and Russia.